CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 > **Clarification:** Most faction cards list some “standard modifications” to the influence check based only upon the race of the character that was tapped to make the influence check.
 Similarly, certain characters have special modifications to influence checks.
 Such a modification only applies if it belongs to the character that was tapped to make the influence check.

 {: .note }
 > **Example:** Suppose, during your site phase, you have the Knights of Dol Amroth in your hand and a company at Dol Amroth—the company contains Imrahil.
 He has no followers, so his unused direct influence is 2.
 You tap Imrahil to attempt to bring the Knights into play.
+>
-You make your influence check roll (2D6), and the result is 5.
+> You make your influence check roll (2D6), and the result is 5.
 This roll is modified by:
+>
 > - Imrahil’s unused direct influence: +2.
 > - +2 — Imrahil has a special ability: his direct influence is increased by +2 against the Knights of Dol Amroth.
-> - A standard modification of +1, because Imrahil is a Dúnadan and a standard modification of +1 is listed on the Knights of Dol Amroth card.
-So the modified result is 10 (=5+2+2+1).
+> - A standard modification of +1, because Imrahil is a Dunadan and a standard modification of +1 is listed on the Knights of Dol Amroth card.
+>
+> So the modified result is 10 (=5+2+2+1).
 Since this is greater than 8 (the number required by the faction card), the Knights of Dol Amroth are successfully brought into play.
 >
 > If you had rolled a 3, your modified result would have been 8 (=3+2+2+1), and you would have had to discard the faction card.